Chinese woman who entered Mar-a-Lago with malware federally charged

 A rare look inside Trump's Mar-a-Lago clubFeb.
 24, 201901:43

-In the affidavit, the Secret Service agent said Zhang spoke very good English and during questioning "became verbally aggressive with agents."
+In the affidavit, the agent said Zhang spoke very good English and during questioning "became verbally aggressive with agents."

 Trump, who was at Mar-a-Lago for the weekend, was not at the club at the time Zhang entered.
 He was golfing at the Trump International Golf Club in West Palm Beach most of the day and did not return to Mar-a-Lago until around 4 pm.